sugakenn/angular-inquiry-form-with-recaptcha/README.md

 ## Back end
 Use PHP for the backend.Basically, the behavior of this code is just to save the POSTed JSON data as it is.

-Since it is developed in the environment where php_mbstring.dll is set, Please set <strong>php_mbstring.dll</strong> when using.
+Because php_mbstring.dll is set in the development environment, <strong>Please set php_mbstring.dll when using. </strong>

 There are some validations for security reasons.